nashville-software-school/FEWDD-milestones/modern-javascript-developer/resources/MJ_PROMISES.md

 /*
   Now we use those Promises to describe the order of execution, and how data flows between each one.

+  Note how the resolve callback function, itself, returns another promise.
+This is how you can chain promises, and dictate the order of execution of multiple aynschronous operations.
  */
 firstXHR()
   .then(function(data1) {